-It is important to pilot test the survey, ideally by experienced interviewers in order to catch any problems with the survey before you begin to collect any data.
+It is essential to pilot test the survey, ideally by experienced interviewers, to catch any problems with the study before collecting any data.
 Highlighted below are things that vital to look for during your test pilot:

 - Inconsistencies in the questionnaire

 - Sample problems

 4. Conduct the telephone interviews

 When conducting the surveys, you must consider your telemarketers interviewing techniques, for instance, methods that will convince people to complete the study and strategies for getting high-quality data during the interview and techniques for probing respondents when faced with open-ended questions.

 With computer-assisted telephone interviewing platforms (CATI), the telemarketer has a specific set of questions from the script to ask the respondent.
 When the interviewee gives you a response, you immediately enter this set of information into the database and make sure you enter each answer just as you heard it to ensure accurate data analysis and interpretation.